 Also, turning off the hyphenate before you even begin.
 Again, just start up InDesign, no document open, click on your Type tool, go to your control bar, click on your paragraph formatting controls and then run right over to the control bar to where the hyphenate is and uncheck it.
 Now every time you create a new document, those are the new defaults, so you don’t have to keep setting them every single time.

 The same is true with colors if you want different colors in your color palette and you find yourself having to create them every time, start up InDesign, no document open, set your colors, import your colors, do whatever you want, and those will always be in your color panel when you start up a new document.

-Colleen: Right, and when it comes to the default styles, I go so far as to set up, you know, I change my settings for the Basic Paragraph style.
+Colleen: Right, and when it comes to the default styles, I go so far as to set up… I change my settings for the Basic Paragraph style.
 But I also have a bulleted list style in there by default and then a numbered list style that’s based on the bulleted list style.
 Then I have three different headings, and I have heading level 3 based on heading level 2 and heading level 2 based on heading level 1.

 Colleen: Especially for when the text reflows and that’s also against accessibility standards to use that soft return.
 So I like to have all of those styles all set and ready to go.
 And all I have to do is format them based on the job.